SSSiyan/NaomiHook/dependencies/imgui/docs/BACKENDS.md

 Dear ImGui is highly portable and only requires a few things to run and render, typically:

  - Required: providing mouse/keyboard inputs (fed into the `ImGuiIO` structure).
- - Required: uploading the font atlas texture into graphics memory.
+ - Required: creating, updating and destroying textures.
  - Required: rendering indexed textured triangles with a clipping rectangle.

  Extra features are opt-in, our backends try to support as many as possible: